What is silkscreen printing?

 Screens are coated with emulsion using troughs.
 When a coated screen is exposed to UV light, the emulsion become insoluble.
 If areas are blocked from the light during this process, they remain soluble – allowing the screen to be 'developed' by using running water to wash the soluble emulsion away.
 It is the combination of insoluble emulsion (which resists the flow of ink) and open mesh (which allows ink to flow) that makes up a stencil.
 The emulsion’s photosensitivity is key to the process.
 It allows for the precise exposure of an image onto a screen using a film positive or digital equivalent.

 The ability to replicate details from a photograph as a stencil enabled Andy Warhol to print his iconic portraits of Marilyn Monroe.
-An already-recognisable image taken from a publicity photograph for the film Niagara, her likeness was transposed directly onto the canvas.
-The immediacy of the process and its capacity for repetition are what catapulted pop-art, and therefore silkscreen printing, into public consciousness.
-Andy Warhol and his contemporaries not only popularised but also legitimised the idea of silkscreen printing as a ‘fine art’ medium.
+He transposed an promotional photograph for the film Niagara directly onto canvas.
+The immediacy of the process and its capacity for repetition are what catapulted pop-art, and therefore silkscreen printing, into public consciousness – along the way making Marilyn's image even more iconic than it already was.
+Andy Warhol and his contemporaries didn't just popularise silkscreen printing, they legitimised it as a ‘fine art’ medium.

 Colour matching begins for a silkscreen print based on Kwesi Botchway's painting, African Style.